MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 * Number: wire format numeric identifier (range 0-65535)
 * Name: unique presentation name
 * Meaning: a short description
-* Reference: pointer to specification text
+* Format Reference: pointer to specification text

 Apart from the initial contents, the SvcParamKey name MUST NOT start with "key".

-Entries in this registry are subject to a Specification Required registration policy ({{!RFC8126}}, Section 4.6).
-The provided specification MUST specify the SvcParamValue's presentation format and MAY detail its intended meaning and use.
+Entries in this registry are subject to a First Come First Served registration policy ({{!RFC8126}}, Section 4.6).
+The Format Reference MUST specify how to convert the SvcParamValue's presentation format to wire format and MAY detail its intended meaning and use.
+An entry MAY specify a Format Reference of the form "Same as (other key Name)" if it uses the same presentation and wire formats as an existing key.

 This arrangement supports the development of new parameters while ensuring that zone files can be made interoperable.